 The opening and closing of stomates come about as a result of changes in the pressure of specialized cells, guard cells, that surround the pore.
 Pressurization of the guard cells, as a result of solute accumulation and subsequent water diffusion into the guard cells, causes the cells to swell and form an opening (a stomate) in between them.
 A decrease in solutes in the guard cells will cause a movement of water out of the cell, resulting in a drop in pressure and consequently stomatal closure.
 The triggers that stimulate guard cells to accumulate or lose solutes have been extensively studied and include light and the concentration of carbon dioxide.
 The exact controls may not be the same for all species.
 At least some plants are able to regulate internal carbon dioxide levels at a ‘set point’ that allows photosynthesis to proceed with little inhibition due to a lack of carbon dioxide, while at the same time minimizing the amount of water lost due to transpiration.

 Water transport in the xylem is also the result of ‘pressure’ differences but these are actually differences in tension rather than differences in pressure.
 While pressure compresses fluids, the tension pulls liquids apart, just as pulling on a string exerts a force that acts to break the molecules of string.
 Surprisingly, in certain situations, water has substantial tensile strength and can indeed be pulled.
 The cell walls of all the cells in a leaf are infused and coated with water because of the adhesion of water to the cell walls and the cohesion of water to itself.
-When water leaves a leaf by evaporation the remaining water is ‘stretched’, put under tension, because the remaining smaller volume of water is covering the same original volume of cells.
+When water leaves a leaf by evaporation the remaining water is put under tension (sometimes described as ‘stretched’, but the water is not being stretched, rather it is the material that it is attached to), because the remaining smaller volume of water is covering the same original volume of cells.
 This tension is transmitted to the water in the conducting cells of the xylem and creates a ‘pressure’ difference (actually a tension difference) that can pull water up the (non-living) pipe cells.
 What is generally driving the water movement up the pipes (tracheids and vessels) is a tension created as water is lost due to transpiration.
-However, water flow up the xylem can also occur even if there is little transpiration as long as growth is occurring: the diffusion of water into expanding cells can create a tension to pull water up plants in the spring when plants lack leaves and transpiration rates are very low.
+However, water flow up the xylem can also occur even if there is little transpiration as long as growth is occurring: the diffusion of water into expanding cells can create a tension to pull water up plants in the spring at a time when plants lack leaves and transpiration rates are very low.

 In both transpiration-driven and growth-driven situations, and in phloem transport, there is a short-distance diffusional movement that creates a pressure difference that can result in a long-distance movement.
 In both the xylem and phloem the movement within the pipes is NOT diffusion, it is a much more familiar process called bulk flow.
 Bulk flow is a much more effective means to transport materials over long distances than diffusion, which is only effective over very small distances (tenths of a mm for liquids).
 Bulk flow is blocked by cell membranes and is impeded, but not prevented, by cell walls.
-The pits found in the cell walls of tracheids and vessel tube elements provide a relatively low resistance path for water to move between adjacent cells.
-Water flows even more readily through the perforation plates of vessels because they are completely open.
-In the (living) conducting cells of the phloem, plasmodesmata connect the individual cells and phloem sap (which is essentially cytoplasm lacking organelles) bulk flow occurs from cell to cell through the plasmodesmata.
+The pits found in the cell walls of tracheids and vessel tube elements provide a relatively low resistance pathway for water to move between adjacent cells.
+Water flows even more readily through the perforation plates of vessels because the openings are complete (no cell walls).
+In the (living) conducting cells of the phloem, plasmodesmata connect the individual cells and bulk flow of phloem sap (which is essentially cytoplasm lacking organelles) occurs from cell to cell through the plasmodesmata.
 Bulk flow is also significant in the soil where there are passageways for water to flow through and where both gravity and the ‘pull’ by movement into plants can create pressure differences.

 On rare occasions the water in the xylem is pressurized.

-This condition is described as ‘root pressure’ and only occurs under certain circumstances.
-‘Root pressure’ is by the ‘bleeding’ (exudation) from a decapitated stem.
+This condition is described as ‘root pressure’ and only occurs under relatively rare circumstances.
+‘Root pressure’ is demonstrated by the ‘bleeding’ (exudation) from a decapitated stem.
 Under these same special conditions, if one punctures an individual xylem vessel or tracheid it will also bleed, unlike the more normal situation described above.
-Root pressure only occurs if the soil is moist, roots are actively growing, and transpiration is low (at night or when no leaves are present).
+Root pressure occurs if the soil is moist, roots are actively growing, and transpiration is low (at night or when no leaves are present).
 Under these conditions solutes (mineral ions) accumulate in the xylem of the root because of the actions of root cells, and because the endodermis collectively behaves like a membrane and is a barrier that prevents solutes accumulated in the root xylem from leaking back out of the xylem tissue.
 Hence, like a living individual plant cell which can pressurize because the cell membrane allows solutes to be accumulated, the entire root xylem can accumulate ions and pressurize.
-This phenomenon is rare, both because roots are generally not active enough to accumulate sufficient ions in xylem tissue and also because a pull from the top (created by transpiration or growth) prevents a pressure buildup from occurring.
+This phenomenon is rare, because solutes typically do not accumulate in the root xylem because mineral acquisition by roots is matched by xylem transport up due to transpiration.
+Additionally, ‘pull’ from the top (created by transpiration or growth) prevents a pressure buildup from occurring.

 Although phloem tissue is penetrated when maple is tapped and although phloem tissue is pressurized and transports sucrose, extremely little of the sap collected from maples is derived from the phloem.
 The living cells (sieve tube elements) of the phloem tissue are capable of rapidly plugging holes to prevent ‘bleeding’ and consequent sugar loss.
-Maple trees that are tapped will bleed from the xylem tissue for several months, as long as they are exposed to proper conditions and as long as there isn’t a ‘pull’ from the top of the plant caused by growth or evaporation from leaves.
+If one could tap into the phloem tissue it would be found to have a much, much higher sugar concentration (comparable to maple syrup) than maple sap, whose sweetness is barely detected by humans until it is concentrated.
+Maple trees that are tapped will bleed from the xylem tissue for several months, as long as they are exposed to proper freeze/thaw and as long as there isn’t a ‘pull’ from the top of the plant caused by growth or evaporation from leaves.
 Maple sap flows when leaves aren’t present and growth is not occurring.
-If one could tap into the phloem tissue it would be found to have a much, much higher sugar concentration (comparable to maple syrup) than maple sap, whose sweetness is barely detected by humans until it is concentrated.